orenr2301/devone/README.md

 6.
    1. Git add

       ``` git add . ```

      can be a  specific file

        ``' git add my-file.txt ```

-    2. Git commit
+    3. Git commit

-       ``` git commit -m "changed code for prod"
+       ``` git commit -m "changed code for prod ```

-    3. Push your code
+    4. Push your code

        ``` git push -u origin new-branch-name ```

- 7. After Push if you go into your GitHub repository you will see that a pull and merge request is waiting:
+ 8. After Push if you go into your GitHub repository you will see that a pull and merge request is waiting: